 So you have a blog or a business and don’t have an email list?
 Feeling bad about not ‘doing all the things’ isn’t going to help.
 In fact, I had a successful online business and never got around to starting an email list.
 Whoops.
 I am not trying to make you feel bad, I simply want to help you learn from my mistakes as a small business owner and blogger.
 Running your own business is hard, and life is hard.
 Try not to waste precious time or energy on feeling guilty, and give yourself some grace.
 You’re doing the best that you can!

 Ready to Get Started?

 I recommend starting with creating a free account on an email newsletter site so that you’ll be creating a list that’s compliant with all of the current rules and regulations.
-Personally, I use Mailchimp, but there are a ton of great email services available.
+Personally, I use SnapRetail, but there are a ton of great email services available.

 If you want to learn more about email list options, what a lead magnet is, and get ideas on how to create content that your audience will love, here’s our podcast on the subject.
 Plus, Michele M. Bradley, creative genius and branding extraordinaire, is offering a 511 Workshop on Optimizing Your Facebook Business Page Cover Photos, which will you to get more clicks to your site and more sign-ups for your lead magnets!